tarwn/lessthandot-hugo/blogs/content/posts/2018-02-06-sql-is-hard-still-reviving-a-stale-application.md

 </ul>

 <p>
-  If this works out, I&#8217;ll have a test link posted on twitter (@sqlishard) and, after a trial period, will roll it out live.
+  If this works out, I'll have a test link posted on twitter (@sqlishard) and, after a trial period, will roll it out live.
 </p>

 <p>
-  I can&#8217;t promise this will usher in a great deal of additions, it&#8217;s hard to jump in this code base and not immediately start rewriting all the things plus I have a half-dozen other projects I&#8217;d like to be working on too.
-We&#8217;ll see what happens.
+  I can't promise this will usher in a great deal of additions, it's hard to jump in this code base and not immediately start rewriting all the things plus I have a half-dozen other projects I'd like to be working on too.
+We'll see what happens.
 </p>

  [1]: /index.php/datamgmt/dbprogramming/sql-is-hard/ "SQL is Hard launch post"